We talked to 50 scale-up and start-up founders about their people challenges and we asked what keeps them up at night.

 Building solid HR practices at an early stage, creates more transparency and builds confidence.
 It gives employees a clear framework (and - if you want - a lot of freedom within that framework).
 On top of that, it brings founders more peace of mind.

-If you’re looking for HR best practices to build a solid HR foundation at an early stage of your start-up or scale-up, please check our webshop with HR tools.
+If you’re looking for HR best practices to build a solid HR foundation at an early stage of your start-up or scale-up, please check our DIY headhunting script.

-We created these HR guides to make your life as a founder easier (and your nights more peaceful ;-)).
+We're creating these HR scripts to make your life as a founder easier (and your nights more peaceful ;-)).